-Intensive training is offered in publication design including informational graphics and preparation for careers in the magazine, newspaper, and corporate communication fields; interactive design for web and mobile platforms for careers in a wide range of communication settings; documentary photojournalism for newspapers, magazines and the Internet; and commercial photography with preparation for careers in the fashion, product, and corporate communication and advertising fields.
+Intensive training is offered in publication design including data visualization and informational graphics, with preparation for careers in the magazine, newspaper, corporate and non-governmental organization (NGOs) communication fields; interactive design and UX for web and digital mobile platforms for careers in a wide range of communication settings; documentary photojournalism for newspapers, magazinesm, NGOs, and the Internet; and commercial photography with preparation for careers in the fashion, product, and corporate communication and advertising fields.

 Goals of the School

 The goals of the School of Visual Communication are:

 - to equip students with the necessary skills to be successful in the media, and the background and motivation to enable them to compete for leadership roles in the field

 - to provide assistance and professional guidance in visual communication to working photographers, editors, and other personnel, newspapers, press services, magazines, industrial photographic departments, trade associations, multimedia and education media production units and cultural and scientific visual communicators

 - to set high standards for visual integrity and communication ethics